gisderdube/nucleus/readme.md

     const server = await startServer()
 ```

 That's it!
 The server will be running and you can acces it.
-However, you won't be getting much
+However, you won't be getting much functionality.
+You can use the `routes` function to add normal routes and other utilities, as well as the `middlewares` function to declare additional global middleware.
+Simply pass them to `startServer(routes, middlewares)`

+### MongoDB

+If you provide a `MONGODB_URI` in the config, the server will automatically connect to the database.

+### Services

+Please have a look at services.md to get an in-depth look on how to build and use services.
+If you want to call services internally, you can `require` it from the main module.